blender/blender/doc/python_api/rst/include__bmesh.rst

 .. literalinclude:: __/__/__/release/scripts/templates_py/bmesh_simple.py

-Stand-Alone Module
+Standalone Module
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-The bmesh module is written to be standalone except for :mod:`mathutils` which is used for vertex locations and normals.
+The BMesh module is written to be standalone except for :mod:`mathutils` which is used for vertex locations and normals.
 The only other exception to this are when converting mesh data to and from :class:`bpy.types.Mesh`.

 Mesh Access
 -----------

-There are 2 ways to access BMesh data, you can create a new BMesh by converting a mesh from :class:`bpy.types.BlendData.meshes` or by accessing the current edit mode mesh.
+There are two ways to access BMesh data, you can create a new BMesh by converting a mesh from :class:`bpy.types.BlendData.meshes` or by accessing the current Edit-Mode mesh.
-see: :class:`bmesh.types.BMesh.from_mesh` and :mod:`bmesh.from_edit_mesh` respectively.
+See: :class:`bmesh.types.BMesh.from_mesh` and :mod:`bmesh.from_edit_mesh` respectively.

-When explicitly converting from mesh data python **owns** the data, that is to say - that the mesh only exists while python holds a reference to it, and the script is responsible for putting it back into a mesh data-block when the edits are done.
+When explicitly converting from mesh data Python **owns** the data, that means that the mesh only exists while Python holds a reference to it.
+The script is responsible for putting it back into a mesh data-block when the edits are done.

-Note that unlike :mod:`bpy`, a BMesh does not necessarily correspond to data in the currently open blend file, a BMesh can be created, edited and freed without the user ever seeing or having access to it.
+Note that unlike :mod:`bpy`, a BMesh does not necessarily correspond to data in the currently open blend-file, a BMesh can be created, edited and freed without the user ever seeing or having access to it.
-Unlike edit mode, the bmesh module can use multiple BMesh instances at once.
+Unlike Edit-Mode, the BMesh module can use multiple BMesh instances at once.

-Take care when dealing with multiple BMesh instances since the mesh data can use a lot of memory, while a mesh that python owns will be freed in when the script holds no references to it, its good practice to call :class:`bmesh.types.BMesh.free` which will remove all the mesh data immediately and disable further access.
+Take care when dealing with multiple BMesh instances since the mesh data can use a lot of memory.
+While a mesh that the Python script owns will be freed when the script holds no references to it, it's good practice to call :class:`bmesh.types.BMesh.free` which will remove all the mesh data immediately and disable further access.

-EditMode Tessellation
+Edit-Mode Tessellation
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

-When writing scripts that operate on editmode data you will normally want to re-calculate the tessellation after running the  script, this needs to be called explicitly.
+When writing scripts that operate on Edit-Mode data you will normally want to re-calculate the tessellation after running the script, this needs to be called explicitly.

-The BMesh its self does not store the triangulated faces, they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation triangles call :class:`bpy.types.Mesh.calc_loop_triangles`.
+The BMesh itself does not store the triangulated faces, instead they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation triangles call :class:`bpy.types.Mesh.calc_loop_triangles`.

 CustomData Access
 -----------------

-BMesh has a unified way to access mesh attributes such as UV's vertex colors, shape keys, edge crease etc.
+BMesh has a unified way to access mesh attributes such as UVs, vertex colors, shape keys, edge crease, etc.

-This works by having a **layers** property on bmesh data sequences to access the custom data layers which can then be used to access the actual data on each vert/edge/face/loop.
+This works by having a **layers** property on BMesh data sequences to access the custom data layers which can then be used to access the actual data on each vert, edge, face or loop.

-Here are some examples ...
+Here are some examples:

 .. code-block:: python